 We also ask that, when receiving on the hand, you would flatten your hand completely and do not grab or pinch the host.
 A flat hand allows the ministers of communion to lay the host down and avoid contact.

 Confessions & Spiritual Advice

-Confessions are heard Monday through Friday at 4:45 p.m., Saturday at 3:00 p.m., and during all Saturday Vigil and Sunday Masses in the Bride's Room at the back of the church.
+Confessions are heard Monday through Friday at 4:45 p.m., Saturday at 3:00 p.m., and during all Saturday Vigil and Sunday Masses.

 Perpetual Eucharistic adoration has resumed.
 No more than 12 socially distanced adorers are allowed in the adoration chapel at any one time.
 Masks are requested for adorers.

 Morning prayer (7:40 a.m.), daytime prayer (3:10 p.m.), and evening prayer (6:00 p.m.) have resumed in the church on weekdays (Monday through Friday).